amethon/www/_reflections/journal2.md

 Dear Journal,

-On this day, L'Exploration set sail for the abyssopelagia.
+This morning, we set out on our journey with much excitement and anticipation.
+As the ship glided through the waves, I could not help but feel a sense of freedom and possibility.
 As I watched the land retreat behind us, I could not help but feel a surge of excitement and adventure.
 Our departure, however, was not without its difficulties.
 One of the engines was not functioning correctly and required repair, causing a delay in our departure.
 Additionally, the sea was rough as we navigated out of the harbor, making for a tumultuous start to our journey.

 Despite these challenges, the crew worked diligently to overcome them and we eventually set sail towards the abyssopelagia.
 As we navigated through the turbulent waters, I observed a strong sense of pride and camaraderie among the crew as we worked together to overcome the obstacles before us.